 Commercial Pricing (Top USPS Discounts)

 And behind door number two is…Commercial Pricing!
 Commercial Pricing reflects the deepest level of USPS discounts available.
-Think of this rate like “wholesale” prices for USPS.
-If you’re an E-commerce business owner shipping lots of packages, you’ll ALWAYS want to buy postage at the Commercial rate.
+Think of this rate as “wholesale” prices for USPS.
+If you’re an eCommerce business owner shipping lots of packages, you’ll ALWAYS want to buy postage at the Commercial rate.
 To speak frankly, it’s the only way your small business has a shot at competing.
 You’ll save a lot of money in the long run, and you can thank us later!